Hairy-nosed otter

-The hairy-nosed otter (Lutra sumatrana) is a semiaquatic mammal endemic to Southeast Asia and one of the rarest and least known otter species.
+The hairy-nosed otter (Lutra sumatrana) is a semiaquatic mammal native to Southeast Asia and one of the rarest and least known otter species.
 It is threatened by loss of natural resources and poaching.

 Description

 The hairy-nosed otter has a short brown fur that becomes paler on the belly.
-Its rhinarium is covered with short hair.
+It has a distinguished rhinarium which is fully covered with short dark hair "from the upper edge of the nostrils".
 Its upper lip and chin are whitish.
 Some individuals are reddish-chestnut in colour.
 Its body is long, its tail slender, and its fully webbed paws have prominent claws.
 Head-to-body length ranges from 57.5 to 82.6 cm, tail length from 35 to 50.9 cm, and weight from 5 to 8 kg.

 Its skull is flatter than that of smooth-coated otter, and it has smaller teeth.
 Its forepaws are 5.8 cm wide and smaller than the hind paws with about 6.6 cm.

-The hairy-nosed otter is the least known of the Asian otters, and is also the most difficult to identify in the field.
-In most other respects, it is similar to the Eurasian otter (Lutra lutra).

 Distribution and habitat

 This hairy-nosed otter occurs in Southeast Asia from southern Thailand, Cambodia, southern Vietnam and Peninsular Malaysia to Sumatra and Borneo.
 It is locally extinct in India, Singapore and Myanmar, and possibly also in Brunei.

 In Thailand, it was recorded in the Pru Toa Daeng peat swamp forest and in areas around the Bang Nara river.
 It mainly habits lowland flooded forests with climaxing vegetation in three levels: a primary forest zone, a secondary forest zone made up of Melaleuca cajuputi, and a third zone of grasslands.
 These tiers make the habitat hard to penetrate, providing protection from human disturbance and cover from predators.
 The Bang Nara river habitat, where communities have been discovered, is tidal.
-The two reserves in Vietnam are both peat swamp forests, surrounded by 15m high Melaleuca cajuputi, covered in dense lianas such as Stenochlaena palustris in its primary zone, and a second zone of meadows made up of Eleocharis dulcis.
+The two reserves in Vietnam are both peat swamp forests, surrounded by 15 m high Melaleuca cajuputi, covered in dense lianas such as Stenochlaena palustris in its primary zone, and a second zone of meadows made up of Eleocharis dulcis.
 These two Vietnamese reserves contain many canals and floating aquatic plants like Eichhornia crassipes, Pistia stratiotes, Salvinia cucullata and Ipomoea aquatica to hunt and play in, with surrounding rice paddies as a third buffer zone.

 In Cambodia, it was recorded in lowland flooded forest around Tonle Sap Lake.

 In Vietnam, it was sighted and recorded by camera traps in U Minh Thuong National Park in 2000, where also spraints were found with fish scales and remains of crabs.
 In 2008, it was also recorded in U Minh Ha National Park.

 In Sumatra, a hairy-nosed otter was killed on a road next to the Musi River in 2005.

 In Sabah, historic records date to the late 19th century.
 In 2010, one individual was recorded for the first time by a camera trap in Deramakot Forest Reserve incidentally.
 In 2016, several individuals were sighted in Tabin Wildlife Reserve.